 You can put almost anything in the prize box.
 Kids love erasers, pencils, sharpeners, bouncy balls.
 These are special ones that are a hit.

 Disclosure: Some of the links in this post are affiliate links.
 This means if you click the link and purchase the item, we will receive a small commission.
-With that said, we only recommend items we have found useful as school counselors or staff.
+With that said, we only recommend items we have found useful as school counselors or staff and the commission helps us continue to run the site.